getoptimum/optimum-common/docs/ratelimit.md

 # Rate limiting
-NOTE: count-based limit not introduced
+NOTE: limits are byte based not message-count based

 The `ratelimit` package offers simple, testable helpers for enforcing message quotas.
 It tracks usage through a pluggable `UsageData` store that guarantees atomic updates by exposing a `WithUsage` callback.
 Two stores are provided: